-I have met many people who I will never meet face to face
+I have come to know so many of you who I will never meet face to face

 and most of all —

-Mostly, I want to remember your light and love as it finds its way
+I know your light and love illuminates as it finds its way

 how precious is a kind word, a silent tear, a crooked smile, a whispered prayer.

 I want you to remember